Trials accomplish two important works in our lives. First, trials improve, or mature, us. Second, trials test our faith:

 - Dokimion is the word for “testing,” and it means, “the proving; that by which something is tried or proved, a test.”

 The definitions are similar because trials are tests and tests are trials.
-Consider the use of both words in James 1:2 and 3:
+Consider the use of both words in these verses:

 Since the words are similar, the verses could say: